 We have increased our marketing expenditures over time in order to attract and keep users and sustain our growth.
-For the three months ended June 30, 2022 and 2021, our sales and marketing expenses were \$15.3 million and \$9.6 million, respectively.
-For the six months ended June 30, 2022 and 2021, our sales and marketing expenses were \$30.2 million and \$29.4 million, respectively.
+For the year ended December 31, 2022 and 2021, our Sales and marketing expenses were \$67.0 million and \$59.2 million, respectively.
 Evolving consumer behavior can affect the availability of profitable marketing opportunities.
 For example, as consumers communicate less via email and more via text messaging, messaging apps and other virtual means, the reach of email campaigns designed to attract new and repeat users (and keep current users) for our products is adversely impacted.
-To continue to reach potential users and grow our businesses, we must identify and devote our overall marketing expenditures to newer advertising channels, such as mobile and online video platforms as well as targeted campaigns in which we communicate directly with potential, former and current users via new virtual means.
+To continue to reach potential users and grow our businesses, we must identify and devote our overall marketing activities and expenditures to newer advertising channels, such as mobile and online video platforms as well as targeted campaigns in which we communicate directly with potential, former and current users via new virtual means.
+For example, in 2021 and 2022, we expanded our activities on the TikTok platform.
 Generally, the opportunities in and sophistication of newer advertising channels are relatively undeveloped and unproven, and there can be no assurance that we will be able to continue to appropriately manage and fine-tune our marketing efforts in response to these and other trends in the advertising industry.
 Any failure to do so could materially adversely affect our business, financial condition and results of operations.